Brand Names: Relpax

 What is eletriptan (Relpax)?

-Eletriptan is used to treat migraine headaches.
+Eletriptan is used to treat migraine headaches with or without aura in adults.
 Eletriptan will only treat a headache that has already begun.
 It will not prevent headaches or reduce the number of attacks.

 Eletriptan may also be used for purposes not listed in this medication guide.